jarrighi/pyladiespdx-books/doc/howto/source.rst

 Forking the Repo
 ----------------
-On the Github `page <https://github.com/jarrighi/pyladiespdx-books>`_ for the project, fork the repo to your account by clicking the fork button at the top right of the page.
+On the `GitHub page <https://github.com/jarrighi/pyladiespdx-books>`_ for the project, fork the repo to your account by clicking the fork button at the top right of the page.
 This will create a personal copy of the project for you on your account.

 Now, to get the code onto your local machine, open a terminal.
 Copy the repo url from your own fork.
 It should be of the form `https://github.com/your_username/pyladiespdx-books.git`. ``cd`` to wherever you want to download the code to.
 Now run: